cyberbotics/webots-doc/reference/composedshader.md

 The `uniforms` field is a list of [Uniform](uniform.md) nodes corresponding to the uniform variables passed to the [ShaderPart](shaderpart.md) programs.

-The `transparent` field indicates to Webots if its fragment program plans to use the alpha channel.
+The `transparent` field indicates if the shader will use the alpha channel.
 If it is set to `FALSE` then
 the alpha channel will be ignored, and the [Shape](shape.md) node containing the [ComposedShader](#composedshader) will be rendered